openedx/docs.openedx.org/source/educators/migration_wip/10_exercises_tools/open_response_assessments/CreateORAAssignment.rst

 can then let you know if they found the question and the rubric easy to understand or if they had any problems with the assignment.

-For more information about beta testing, see :doc:`../../15_releasing_course/beta_testing`.
+For more information about beta testing, see :ref:`Beta_Testing`.